“Dada! You sit! We will dress you like a Devata.”

-All children are supposed to be restless, but all of them- Even Nanda Nandana is extremely careful while casting sand.
-All laugh, they even throw sand in the air, but no one puts sand on anybody’s head.
-All even in this play, even in this game are careful that no sand particle should enter any sakha’s eyes, ears, or face.
+All children are supposed to be restless, but here even Nanda Nandana is extremely careful while casting sand.
+They laugh and even throw sand in the air, but no one puts it on anybody’s head.
+Even in play, even in this game, they ensure that no sand particle enters any sakha’s eyes, ears, or face.

 Madhumangala greedy for Modaks

-Maiya says that brahmins are considered to be Devatas.”
+Maiya says that brahmins are no less than Devatas.”

 It is right what he says.
-When we already have a devata present with us then why should someone forcibly be made a Devata?
+When we already have a devata present with us then why should we force someone else to be a Devata?

-“Will you all offer me Modaks as Bhoga?“- If Madhumangal gets Modaks then he has no trouble in being a Devata.
+“Will you all offer me Modaks as Bhoga?“- If Madhumangal gets Modaks then he has no qualms in being a Devata.